 Have questions?
 Get answers to frequently asked questions.
 FAQs

 Introduction to Data Science

 July 19 to August 26

 Alison is a Director of Data Science in Research and Development at the NPD Group, a global Market Research firm.
 At NPD, Alison leads Data Science projects focusing on classification, data imputation, customer segmentation.
 She is also responsible for analyzing and integrating third party data sources that support modeling initiatives for NPD's omni-channel product, Checkout.
 Alison previously was a Data Scientist in the Healthcare industry after transitioning from a 10 year career in clinical care of Oncology patients.
 Throughout her medical and analytics experience, Alison has consistently been an educator and mentor including teaching positions at The University of Vermont Medical Center, The Swedish Institute of Allied Health Sciences and Northeastern University.
 Alison's Masters' studies in Data Science were completed through Northwestern University and is a proud Alum of Metis' Data Science Bootcamp.
 She lives in Vermont with her husband, 2 young boys and an energetic Chocolate Lab named "Gracie"

 Students should have some experience with Python and have some familiarity with basic statistical and linear algebraic concepts such as mean, median, mode, standard deviation, correlation, and the difference between a vector and a matrix.
-Additionally, Python is a requirement for the course.
-In Python, it will be helpful to know basic data structures such as lists, tuples, and dictionaries, and what distinguishes them (that is, when they should be used).
+In Python, it will be helpful to know basic data structures such as lists, tuples, and dictionaries, and what distinguishes them (that is when they should be used).
 Students should skip the pre-work if they can accomplish all of the following:

-To ensure everyone begins the course on the same page, students are encouraged to complete the following pre-work (approximately 8 hours) before the first day of instruction:
+Otherwise, students should complete the following pre-work (approximately 8 hours) before the first day of class:

 Students must have aGithubaccount to get access to the content.
 Sign-up for an account on their site is free, fast and easy.